Cottage Cheese Cookie Dough

 • Blend ingredients on high until cottage cheese is a smooth consistency.

-• Enjoy on it's own or as a dip!
+• Enjoy by the spoonful or as a dip!

 Notes

-If using as a dip for fruit, add all ingredients to a blender until smooth and then mix in chocolate chips by hand for a more dip-like texture.
+If you’d like a more dip-like texture for fruit or graham crackers, add all ingredients to a blender until smooth and then mix in chocolate chips by hand.

 If the mixture is too “wet”, add more flour or protein powder.